Skip to main content

 1. Start with a Central Topic

-Write your main topic in the centre of a large piece of paper and circle it.
-For example: “Causes of the Cold War” or “The French Revolution” or “Henry VIII and the Break with Rome.”
+Write your main topic in the centre of a large piece of paper.
+Circle it.
+“Causes of the Cold War” or “The French Revolution” or “Henry VIII and the Break with Rome” — whatever you’re tackling.

-Use landscape orientation — it gives you more space to branch outwards.
+Use landscape orientation.
+Gives you more space to branch outwards.
+Sounds minor.
+It isn’t.

 2. Add Main Branches

-From your central topic, draw thick lines outwards for your main themes or categories.
-In history, these might be:
+From your central topic, draw thick lines outwards for your main themes.
+In history, these might include causes, key events, consequences, key people, and different perspectives — though it depends on your topic.

-For example, if you’re mind mapping the Cold War, your main branches might be: Ideological Differences, Key Events, Proxy Wars, Nuclear Arms Race, and Ending of the Cold War.
+So for a Cold War mind map?
+Your main branches might be Ideological Differences, Key Events, Proxy Wars, Nuclear Arms Race, and Ending of the Cold War.
+Why these five?
+Because they’re what the examiners actually ask about.
+Check past papers.
+You’ll see.

 3. Build Sub-Branches

 From each main branch, add thinner lines for specific details.
-This is where your facts, dates, and examples go.
+This is where facts, dates, and examples live.

 4. Use Colour